lowRISC/opentitan/hw/top_earlgrey/doc/top_earlgrey.md

 One primary feature of the 0.5 release is to develop at least rudimentary SPI Passthrough functionality.
 This feature allows Earl Grey to interpose on SPI, watching transactions coming in to the SPI device port, and passing them on to the SPI host port.
 The involvement of the SPI device and host components (working together) requires logic to inspect the activities of the SPI transfer, and potentially modify them on the way out, with minimal latency impact.
-This is implemented with a simple MUX between the device and host pins to select either the inbound device traffic, or pre-created “safe” content.
+This is implemented with a simple MUX between the device and host pins to select either the inbound device traffic, or pre-created "safe" content.
 The MUX is simple, but the selection of it requires inspection logic and a lookup table to determine safe and unsafe behavior, as well as the replacement safe transaction.
 The specification for this functionality will be created in conjunction with systems designers who are using similar behavior in products today.
 The goal is for this subset of functionality provide enough proving ground to a) show the direction of the concept; b) test out software interfaces with the system to be developed around it.